 Shanshan Festival 鳥取しゃんしゃん祭

 A lively celebration of the dead, with umbrella dances and bells ringing

 Tottori City's colorful Shanshan Festival in mid-August is part of the area's Obon celebrations.
 Obon is a Japanese Buddhist custom of honoring the spirits of one's ancestors.

 People return to their hometowns from all over Japan for a few days to clean the family graves and take part in various ceremonies, generally somber in nature.

 However, at the Shanshan Festival, the city's streets fill with people in the parade and many more revelers aside, watching on from the packed sidewalks.
-As many as 4,000 people take part in the umbrella dances alone.
+Around 4,000 people take part in the umbrella dances alone.

 How to Get There